 MIRA-35 (Fig. 1, right) is a Ka-band scanning Doppler cloud radar developed by Metek (Meteorologische Messtechnik GmbH, Elmshorn, Germany) with a frequency of ca. 35.2 GHz and a wavelength $\lambda = 8.5$ mm (Görsdorf et al., 2015), which is λ_2 in Eq.
 (2).
-The cloud radar, which is operated by the Meteorological Institute Munich (MIM) as part of the Munich Aerosol

-Cloud Scanner (MACS) project (also referred as miraMACS, Ewald et al., 2019), is located on the roof of the institute at the LMU at 48°08'52.2" N and 11°34'24.2" E and 541 m above MSL.
-The transmitter consists of a magnetron with a power peak of 30 kW which typically transmits radar pulses of 0.2 μs with a pulse repetition frequency of 5 kHz, corresponding to a range resolution of 30 m.
+The cloud radar, which is operated by the Meteorological Institute Munich (MIM) as part of the Munich Aerosol Cloud Scanner (MACS) project (also referred to as miraMACS, Ewald et al., 2019), is located on the roof of the institute at the LMU at $48^{\circ}08'52.2''$ N. 11°34'24.2'' E and 541 m a.m.s.l.
+The transmitter consists of a magnetron with a power peak of 30 kW, which typically transmits radar pulses of 0.2 μs with a pulse repetition frequency of 5 kHz, corresponding to a range resolution of 30 m.
 The 1 m diameter antenna dish produces a beam width of 0.6°.
 The MIRA-35 cloud radar emits horizontally polarized radiation and measures both vertical and horizontal components of the backscattered wave.
 Hence, it has the capability to perform LDR measurements.
-The cloud radar usually points to the zenith, but can also perform RHI scans at different azimuths with elevation velocity 4°/s and plan-position indicator (PPI) scans at different elevations angles.
+The cloud radar usually points to the zenith but can also perform RHI scans at different azimuths with an elevation velocity of $4^{\circ} s^{-1}$ and plan-position indicator (PPI) scans at different elevation angles.
 The technical characteristics of MIRA-35 are presented in Table 1.